|

 Hurricane Rita were related to the evacuation.
 Many

-persons died from the heat as they tried to flee the city.
+persons died from the heat or stress as they tried to flee the city.

 Most of those deaths could have been prevented if those persons